ayseff/net-Assert/README.md

 ## Usage

+This was forked from https://github.com/tallesl/net-Assert, a beautiful library for making assertions in non-unit-testing code.
+The original library was based on .NET Framework 4.0 and has not been updated in a really long time.
+I chose to fork it and upgrade to .NET 6.0.
+Most of the original code was preserved.

 I got tired of writing the same boilerplate code for checking unexpected values over and over again, such as:

 ```cs